Home Propagation of Houseplants

 Propagating many tropical houseplants is easily done with good potting soil and a plastic bag.

-Sphagnum moss will keep the damaged area moist and protect new roots as they form.
+After applying a root-stimulating hormore, Sphagnum moss will keep the damaged area moist and protect new roots as they form.

 Properly wrapping the damaged area will retain the necessary moisture.